-In my early thirties, whilst living in Ireland, I became ill with ME/CFS, a chronic neuroimmune disease that affects my energy metabolism.
+While I was living in Ireland, I became ill with a complex chronic illness.
 In learning to cope with my illness, I had the opportunity to reinvent myself.
 I was no longer able to work.
 So, instead I started studying for a humanities degree with the Open University.
 It was there that I discovered creative writing, and I haven’t stopped writing since.

-Now I am back living in the Flemish part of Belgium, right next to the North Sea, and I spend my time reading, writing and volunteering at a local social food market.
+Now I am back living in the Flemish part of Belgium, right next to the North Sea, and I spend my time reading, writing and volunteering at a local social food market and library.

 Facts about me